-In accordance with the CPSE Capital Restructuring Guidelines, our Company is required to pay a minimal annual dividend of 30% of its PAT or 5% of its net worth, whichever is higher.
-Further, in case of a company which is 100% owned by GoI, CPSE can consider a payment of dividend up to 100% of free reserves and balance in profit and loss account as interim dividend unless an exemption is provided in accordance with this guideline.
-For further details, see "Dividend Policy" on page 183.
+In accordance with the CPSE Capital Restructuring Guidelines, our Company is required to pay a minimal annual dividend of 30% of its PAT or 5% of its net worth, whichever is higher, unless an exemption is provided in accordance with this guideline.
+For further details, see "Dividend Policy" on page 180.

-54. We do not conduct regular training programmes and safety sanitization programmes for the personnel employed on contractual basis and for the human resources and workforce deployed by our sub - contractors for taking part in the projects of our Company.
+52. We do not conduct regular training programmes and safety sanitization programmes for the personnel employed on contractual basis and for the human resources and workforce deployed by our sub - contractors for taking part in the projects of our Company.

-We are regularly required to recruit independent contractors who in turn engage on site contractor and sub-contractors for conducting our operations at our sites.
+We are regularly required to recruit independent contractors who in turn engage on site contractor and subcontractors for conducting our operations at our sites.
 We are unaware of the level of training imparted to these workers since we do not conduct regular training programmes and safety sanitisation programmes for involving these workers in the various projects.
 This may result in material delays or drop in the quality of work or create other health and safety issues which may adversely affect our reputation and business and may result in liabilities.